danielabar/jqui101-tuts/README.md

   * `fill` tabs will fill total height of their container and ignore content in each panel
 * hide (controls animation for when tab is hidden, default is null)
 * show (controls animation for when tab is shown, default is null)

+Method unique to tabs:

+`load` used to reload content of remote tab.

+Remote tab has href pointing to file where content resides.
+Should be on same domain.

+Remote tab content is lazily loaded - i.e. not loaded until tab is clicked on.

+Note that remote tabs are not cached, so every click will result in another request to server.

+Tabs events:

+* activate
+* beforeactivate
+* beforeload
+* create
+* load

 ### Development